 All businesses, including law practices, have slow periods.
 Knowing what to do when the phone stops ringing and clients stop hiring you can be a challenge.

 Successfully bridging a business slump requires a twofold approach: Both the inner world (thoughts, feelings, and emotions) and the outer world (your environment and your business) need attention.
 You must address your inner world to keep the brain and body able to perform efficiently and effectively.
-On the other hand, you must also pay attention to your outer world—the world around you—and carefully consider what actions to take when there actually is time to implement strategic planning for business development.
+On the other hand, you must also pay attention to your outer world—your external experience—and carefully consider what actions to take when there actually is time to implement strategic planning for business development and for your firm’s future.

 - “I won’t get new work.”